enzo-project/enzo-e/doc/source/devel/param.rst

 **Importantly,** the absolute paths of the parameters that are used to initialize the :cpp:class:`!MethodOutput` instances are different in the second parameter file compared to the first.
 The main difference is in the the root-path to the subgroup.

-To gracefully handle both scenarios, we now make use of the of the :cpp:class:`!ParameterAccessor` class.
+To gracefully handle both scenarios, we now make use of the of the :cpp:class:`!ParameterGroup` class.
 A code snippet using our new approach is shown below:

 .. code-block:: c++